microservice/wordpress/README.md

 # wordpress

-An OMG service to access the WordPress API
+An OMS service to access the WordPress API